Atlas7/alexa-skill-mind-the-gap/Readme.md

 # Github Branches

-This repository contains the following branches:

-- master: this is a direct fork of the upstream Alexa repository "skill-sample-nodejs-trivia".
-- mind-the-gap: this branch is a teak of the master.
-A new app "Mind the Gap" submitted to the Alexa team for certification.
+This repository contains the source code for the Alexa Skill "Mind the Gap".
+This repository is a modification of the original Alexa [skill-sample-nodejs-trivia](https://github.com/alexa/skill-sample-nodejs-trivia) tutorial.

+Navigate to `/src` to view source codes.

 Followings are the original Alexa skill building instructions.